raghavrajmittal/helpful/git.md

 git checkout -b <branch-name>
 ```

 The remote branch is automatically created when you push it to the remote server.
-In most cases, the remote-name is 'origin'
+In most cases, the remote-name is 'origin'.
+The `--set-upstream` option sets up an upstream branch, so that a subsequent git pull will know what to do:
 ```
-git push <remote-name> <branch-name>
+git push --set-upstream <remote-name> <local-branch-name>
 ```

 The formal format is listed below.
 But when you omit one, it assumes both branch names are the same.
 Having said this, as a word of caution, do not make the critical mistake of specifying only :remote-branch-name (with the colon), or the remote branch will be deleted!